 Real estate assets, including improvements, are generally stated at cost.
 Furnishings, equipment and collection items are stated at cost at date of acquisition or, in the case of gifts, at fair value at date of donation.
 In accordance with the state's capitalization policy, only those items with a unit cost of more than \$50,000 are capitalized.
 College capital assets, except for land and construction in progress, are depreciated on a straight-line basis over their estimated useful lives, which range from 3 to 40 years.
+Leased and subscription-based information technology arrangement assets are amortized over the shorter of the lease/subscription term or useful life of the underlying asset.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.
-Amortization of leased assets is included in deprecation expense.
+Amortization of leased and subscription-based information technology arrangement assets is included in depreciation expense.